-Long Island Reuse Hub Accelerator
+Long Island Reuse Hub Initiative

-Designing Community-Centered Reuse Hubs and Entrepreneur Pathways
+Designing Comprehensive Community-Centered Reuse Systems and Entrepreneur Pathways

 Reuse Hubs are places where materials that might otherwise be discarded are collected, repaired, repurposed, resold, or transformed into new products.
 These hubs can support construction and demolition material recovery, household goods reuse, repair services, local manufacturing, and small business development.